 Here are 7 ways to make sure you plot your novel well:

-1. List the hallmarks of a great plot
+1. Understand the hallmarks of a great plot

 When you’re focused on a particular element of a story, whether it’s mood and atmosphere or plot, it’s helpful to write a list of things to keep in mind as you write.